pdstools.pega_io.File

 Read data from various file formats and sources.

-Supports multiple formats: parquet, csv, arrow, feather, ndjson, json, zip, tar, tar.gz, tgz, gz.
+Supports multiple formats: parquet, csv, arrow, feather, ndjson, json, xlsx, xls, zip, tar, tar.gz, tgz, gz.
 Handles both individual files and directories (including Hive-partitioned structures).
 Archives (zip, tar) are automatically extracted to temporary directories.
 Gzip files (.gz) are automatically decompressed.

 Parameters: